 Keeping Resources Local

 Everly's mission of contributing to a more sustainable, caring community was inspired by our team's history in thrift.
 We saw the results of overconsumption firsthand while serving customers who were often the most in-need of affordable resources.
-How can there be so much need in a world that creates so much excess?

 Who We Give To

-Mutual Aid Groups
+Nonprofits or Mutual Aid Groups

 Though we're working on ways to support more direct giving in the future, our organization is not well-equipped to offer emergency responses to individuals experiencing immediate crisis.